Enforcing Fair Predicted Scores on Intervals of Percentiles by Difference-of-Convex Constraints: Partial Fairness

 \section{Partial Fairness}

-We propose new criteria of fairness where the fairness is only enforced among the instances within a certain rank range in different groups.
+We propose new criteria of fairness where the fairness is only enforced among the instances within a certain percentile interval in different groups.
 For simplicity, in this and the next sections, we assume that $h_{\vw}(\vxi)$ has an absolutely continuous distribution conditioning on $\gamma=k$ for each $k\in\mathcal{G}$. \begin{definition} For $k\in\mathcal{G}$ and $\theta\in\mathbb{R}$, we call $\bar{F}_{\vw,k}(\theta)$ the \emph{rank} of score $\theta$ in group $k$, where